 Over-watering is the most common issue, with typical signs including a softened centre and blackened foliage.
-There must be periods of droughts to replicate the habitats of the east African deserts, as well as limiting the chance of diseases.
+There must be periods of droughts to replicate the extremities of deserts, as well as limiting the chance of diseases.
 Avoid waterlogging as there's no point fulfilling the phrase 'drenches between droughts' if the base of the pot is submerged.
 For more information about over-watering related issues, be sure to click on this link.

 A pale centre and deformed growth are typical signs of too little light.
 Offer at least an hour of direct sunlight, especially in the winter months, to provide the vital nutrients that'll be converted into plant sugars.

 Scorched or browned edges are the result of too little water and over-exposure to the sun.
 Although Kalanchoe are a superb choice for plants in sunny locations, those that haven't acclimatised to the harsh rays will show signs of sun-scorch and environmental shock.
-Gradually increase the amount of light every week, starting from an indirect location to a few hours of morning/evening sun over the course of a few weeks.
 Prolonged exposure will significantly speed the process of dehydration, so consider transplantation into a bigger pot (in the spring) to wrap the roots around moister soil.